split waves graphic

 We recognise that implementation is an on-going process.
 Our service is committed to the implementation of this Child Safeguarding Statement and the procedures that support our intention to keep children safe from harm while availing of our service.

-This Child Safeguarding Statement will be reviewed every twelve months or as soon as practicable after there has been a material change in any matter to which the statement refers.
+This Child Safeguarding Statement will be reviewed every twelve months or as practicable after there has been a material change in any matter to which the statement refers.

 Signed: